n42r/n42r.github.io/index.md

 My name is Nasr.

-I am a technology leader with 15+ years of experience in AI, data architecture, and large-scale e-commerce systems.
-My career spans startups, global enterprises, and multi-million Euro R&D initiatives, where I have built high-impact solutions and led cross-functional teams.
+Throughout my 15+ years in technology innovation, I have led and executed successful initiatives across AI, data architecture, e‑commerce, robotics, and mobile applications.
+My experience spans start-ups, global corporate headquarters, and multi‑million Euro publicly funded R&D projects.

-Currently, I serve as Lead Solutions Architect at PUMA Global E-Commerce Engineering, focusing on organizational strategy and cross-team collaboration.
-I founded Technical Cats of E-Commerce, an initiative driving architectural innovation and technical excellence across teams.
+As Lead Solutions Architect at PUMA Global E‑Commerce Engineering, I drive organizational strategy and cross-team collaboration.
+I founded the "Tech Cats of eComm" to advance architectural strategy, innovation, and technical excellence.

-My expertise lies in AI-driven applications, next-gen data architectures, and solving complex technical challenges.
-I thrive in high-ambiguity environments, balancing rapid experimentation with disciplined execution to turn vision into business impact.

-Beyond my corporate role, I have pioneered AI and data-driven projects like MuzeAI, an LLM-powered music recommendation prototype, and The Basin Network, a next-gen data architecture for ML teams.
-My approach blends deep technical knowledge with strategic leadership to create scalable, future-proof solutions.
+At the intersection of engineering innovation and product leadership, I excel in delivering state-of-the-art solutions that drive business growth and elevate user experiences.
+Some noteworthy achievements include:

+- [The Basin Network](phd): Invented a next-generation (post-data mesh) data architecture for data teams to share and remix data across enterprises, earning a PhD and two publications.

+- [SIMUTOOL Data Management SaaS](https://github.com/simutool): Led a four-year initiative to build a SaaS that optimized operational efficiency by 30% for a €3.5M EU-funded aerospace manufacturing consortium.

+- Playing a key role in two B2C software products: a mobile game ([Tawla](tw)) and a social network app ([Greetings Studio](gs)).

+- Developing Artificial Intelligence players for games and publishing papers on making robots smarter in top AI conferences in the world

-To others I’m known as an enthusiastic person who is flexible, resilient, and innovative.
+To others I’m known as an enthusiastic person who is flexible, resilient, and creative.
 In my free time I’m a music collector/producer, jogger, and an aspiring yogi.